 Open Badge information

-This thing will help you to think creatively and critically about how technology (both established and emerging) can support improving outcomes for people who use services.
-Technology-enabled care is an area of growing interest in Scotland and it’s important the workforce understands the implications this may have on practice and learning.
+This Thing will help you to think creatively and critically about how established and emerging technology can support improving outcomes for those who use your services.
+Technology enabled care is an area of growing interest in Scotland and it’s important the workforce understands the implications this may have on practice and learning.

 a) Think about digital technology that you are familiar with (such as email, mobile phones, the internet), and consider how well it is currently used in terms of your practice and your service.
 What positive impact do you think it has/could have on the outcomes for people who use your service?